aimpowered/aimpowered.github.io/_posts/2022-08-26-interview-with-shaomei.md

 <br><!-- quotation -->

-> “I think my own personal experience as someone with multiple intersectional marginalized identities created this mechanism for me to notice and reflect on the systematic marginalization of certain groups in society, and my background in tech made me more aware of how technology has played a role in it.”
+> “I think my own personal experience as someone with multiple intersectional marginalized identities created this mechanism for me to notice and reflect on the systematic marginalization of certain groups in society, and my background in tech made me more aware of how technology has played a role in it.”   - Shaomei Wu

 <br>